Why the Remote Workforce is Rapidly Becoming the Norm and What are the Benefits of Working from Home

 - Worried about productivity?
 Don't be.
 There are plenty of examples how work at home programs can help increase productivity.
 For example, Best Buy saw a 35% increase in productivity thanks to its flexible work program.

-What can these work at home statistics teach us?
 Work at home programs are rapidly being rolled out, much to the benefit of the employee and employer.
 The remote agent is much happier without sacrificing work ethic or performance, and the employer is getting a much higher ROI while keeping up with the rising trends and demands of what a job candidate might expect from their employer.
 Simply put: get on board now with work at home programs – you’ll gain a competitive edge, have a much higher employee satisfaction rate, and your company will gain more because of it.

 Like the sound of this but don't know where to start?
 Work@Home hiring models provide excellent examples of efficient and effective hiring processes.
 You can learn more about Work@Home hiring by downloading your free copy of “5 Critical Steps to Hiring the Right Work@Home Representative” below.